 Pulmonary complications (TRALI, TACO and TAD) post transfusion continue to contribute significantly to death and major morbidity after transfusion.
 At least some of these are potentially preventable and early recognition with prompt treatment is vital.
 This video provides an overview of the pulmonary complications as reported to SHOT and covers key learning points.

-The Patient Blood Management team and SHOT have produced a ‘Pre-transfusion blood sampling’ animated video to further support safe practice in hospitals.
+The Patient Blood Management team and SHOT have produced a ‘Pre-transfusion Sampling Process’ animated video to further support safe practice in hospitals.

 This video outlines critical key steps for completing pre-administration bedside checks of blood components.